scality/bert-e/USER_DOC.md

 repository level setting __always_create_integration_pull_requests__ can be set
 to:

-* *True*: integration pull requests are always created,
+* *True* (default): integration pull requests are always created,
 * *False*: integration pull requests are created only when requested by the author or a reviewer

-> Integration pull requests can be requested in a pull request by setting the
+> The creation of integration pull requests can be requested manually by setting
-> __create_pull_requests__ option (__Bert-E__ >= 3.1.12).
+> the __create_pull_requests__ option (__Bert-E__ >= 3.1.9).

-The owner of the integration pull requests is __Bert-E__, and the author of the original pull request will be added as a reviewer (and the author will therefore be informed by email of the creation of the integration pull requests).
+When Bert-E creates the integration pull requests, the owner is __Bert-E__ and there are no reviewers.
+The author and/or reviewers of the original pull request can follow the new pull requests if they wish to be informed on updates.

-The title of the integration pull requests follows this format:
+The title of an integration pull request follows this format:

     INTEGRATION [PR#:<id> > <branch>] <title>